GerHobbelt/owemdjee/README.md

         - Can wait for pinned tasks - useful for creating IO threads which do no other work.
       - [google::marl](./google-marl) -- a hybrid thread / fiber task scheduler written in C++ 11.
 Marl uses a combination of fibers and threads to allow efficient execution of tasks that can block, while keeping a fixed number of hardware threads.
       - [taskflow](./taskflow) -- Quickly write parallel and heterogeneous task programs in modern C++.
 Taskflow is faster, more expressive, and easier for drop-in integration than many of existing task programming frameworks in handling complex parallel workloads.
+      - [asynqro](./asynqro) -- Futures and thread pool for C++: Asynqro gives developers a rich monadic Future API (inspired by Future API in Scala language), a clean API, refined task scheduling logic and is not tied to any framework.

     - Promise/A+